What is the vapor products tax?

 Yes.
 You can create, save, and edit a return in My Tax Account for up to two years.
 This means that you do not have to enter an entire month's worth of transactions at once.
 You can enter transactions for the period on a daily or weekly basis.
 You can save your progress and edit previous entries.

-If you are having a problem with a saved return, you can call customer service and they will be able to see your return in progress to help resolve your issue.
+If you are having a problem with a saved return, you can call (608) 266-6701 for help resolving your issue.

-Is a spreadsheet available to enter data throughout the month as transactions occur, that I can later upload directly into My Tax Account when I am ready to file my return?
+Can I upload a file directly into My Tax Account when I am ready to file my return?

-Is there a maximum number of rows of data that can be entered or uploaded on a tax return when filing in My Tax Account (MTA)?
+Is there a maximum number of rows that can be entered or uploaded on a tax return when filing in My Tax Account (MTA)?

 Yes, the MTA filing method cannot be used for returns with more than 32,000 transaction rows.
-If your return has more than 32,000 transaction rows of data, you will be required to file via XML.
-For more information regarding XML schema necessary to program an XML file, visit the Excise Tax e-File Cigarette, Tobacco, and Vapor Products Uniformity Program page.
+If your return has more than 32,000 transaction rows, must file via XML.
+For more information regarding the schema necessary to program an XML file, visit the Excise Tax e-File Cigarette, Tobacco, and Vapor Products Uniformity Program page.

 Not at this time; however, My Tax Account allows the user to duplicate lines of reported data and make necessary changes to the duplicated data, which may reduce the amount of keying required.
 Utilizing the downloadable Excel template may also address this concern.
 Data can be copied and pasted into the Excel template and then uploaded into My Tax Account.